Sale, Victoria

 Sale is a city situated in the Gippsland region of Victoria, Australia and the council capital of the Shire of Wellington.
 It had an estimated population of 15,305 in 2022 according to the Australian Bureau of Statistics.
 The total population including the immediate area around the town is approximately 19,000 according to shire website.

+Toponymy

+The Aboriginal name for the Sale area is Wayput.